 There are other collective nouns for crows including a horde, a hover, a mob, a parcel, a parliament, and a storytelling.

 A parliament is also used to describe a group of owls, Owls have long been considered wise dating back to Ancient Greece when the goddess of wisdom Athena was often seen accompanied by an owl.
 There are a few theories as to why owls are perceived as wise but it’s probably due to their wide-eyed, somewhat thoughtful gaze, and their ability to see at night.

 Crows were probably given the collective noun parliament due to the folk tale described above.
 Of course, we now know that crows are fairly intelligent birds so it could be that a Medieval linguist recognised this trait too.

 As for a storytelling of crows?
 This is a bit of an unknown but crows do tend to gather in large flocks and are known for their loud ‘caw’.
 Perhaps someone observed this and decided that they weren’t so much plotting a murder but were telling stories to each other.

-If you know of the origin of a storytelling of crows please let us know – we’d love to find out.
+If you know of the origin of a storytelling of crows please let us know in the comments below – we’re dying to find out what the explanation is.